urbanemissionsinfo/AQI_bulletins/README.md

-## Uncertainty of Operating Smaller Number of Ambient Monitoring Stations - Indian Cities from 2015 to 2023
+## AQI Analysis for Indian Cities from 2015 to 2023

 This research project is presented at the iCACGP-IGAC Conference 2024, Kuala Lumpur.
 [Abstract](https://icacgp-igac2024.com/wp-content/uploads/2024/08/A144.-Sai-Krishna-Dammalapati.pdf)

+Detailed report can be accessed here: [AQI Analysis for Indian cities from 2015-2023](https://urbanemissions.info/wp-content/uploads/docs/SIM-47-2024.pdf)

 ![alt text](assets/India_Monitoring_Poster.jpg)